Why should I track?

 So if one cycle is 30 and the next is 35, the difference in days would be 5.
 You can see how much variability increases as you approach the final menstrual period.

-How should I track my menstrual cycle?
+How can I track my menstrual cycle?

 The simplest tracking